toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

 .. code-block:: python

-   # print a solution as a sudoku grid
+   # print a solution as a Sudoku grid
    def print_grid(solution):

       print('-------------------------')